thernst-de/smarthome.plugin.autoblind/README.md

 --------------------- | -----------
-startup_delay_default | Default startup interval for first check (seconds) suspend_time_default  | Default time to suspend the automatic controll after manual actions (seconds) log_level             | Extended logging: Loglevel (0: off, 1: info, 2: debug log_directory         | Extended logging: Directory for Logfiles (directory has to exist!)
+startup_delay_default | Default startup interval for first check (seconds) suspend_time_default  | Default time to suspend the automatic controll after manual actions (seconds) laststate_name_manually_locked | Text to show as "laststate_name" if controlled object is manually locked laststate_name_suspended | Text to show as "laststate_name" if controlled object is suspended.
+The given text is used as base for time.strftime, which adds the end time of the suspension. see [strftime() and strptime() Behavior](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior) for more information on the time format string. log_level             | Extended logging: Loglevel (0: off, 1: info, 2: debug log_directory         | Extended logging: Directory for Logfiles (directory has to exist!)